benjypng/logseq-mergepages-plugin/README.md

 This simple plugin helps to merge multiple pages into a single page.
 Links to previous pages are redirected to the page that they have been merged to.

+### Supports

+- Page titles with square brackets.
+- Merge different pages to the same page at different times.

 See video below for details.

 ![](/screenshots/demo.gif)